market insights

 Knowing the market means knowing where to find the opportunity for you and then how to take advantage of it.

-What the Numbers Say
+What the numbers say

 The market has slowed here in Denver Metro and that is to be expected.
 Tis the season, after all.
-Inventory is down 14% and days on the market are up 21% (on average).
+Inventory is down 14% and days on market is up 21% (on average).
 Buyer interest levels have waned with the holidays and more than half of sellers find themselves reducing list price.

 Even so, influenced by comps from the spring, when the market was going bonkers, homes are being priced on average for more now than they were then.
 (This data point fascinates me and is one I watch closely.)